devonartis/aws-security-workshops/docs/workshops/identity-round-robin/permission-boundaries/build.md

 * Again from the browser where you are logged into the console as the **webadmin**, verify the user can create a policy, create a role (attaching both a permssion policy and permission boundary to the role) and finally create a Lambda function into which you will pass that role.
 All of the preceding steps need to be done will also following the resource restrictions.

-### Question
+!!! question

-!!! question "Why do we add the Deny for DeletePolicy actions?"
+	* "Why do we add the Deny for DeletePolicy actions?"

-!!! question "What would happen if we didn't deny the ability to delete permission boundaries?"
+	* "What would happen if we didn't deny the ability to delete permission boundaries?"

 ## Task 6 <small>Gather info needed for the **VERIFY** phase</small>